galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 # K-means Algorithm

-K-means clustering is the most commonly used unsupervised machine learning algorithm for partitioning a given data set into a set of k clusters, where k represents the number of groups pre-specified by the analyst.
+K-means clustering is the most commonly used unsupervised machine learning algorithm for partitioning a given data set into a set of k clusters, where k represents the number of groups pre-specified by the user.
-In k-means clustering, each cluster is represented by its center or centroid which corresponds to the mean of points assigned to the cluster.
-The basic idea behind k-means clustering consists of defining clusters so that the total intra-cluster variation is minimized.
+In k-means clustering, each cluster is represented by its center or centroid which corresponds to the mean of points assigned to the cluster.The basic idea behind k-means clustering consists of defining clusters so that the total intra-cluster variation is minimized.
 The K-Means is popular because of its speed and scalability.
 There are several k-means algorithms available.
 The standard algorithm defines the total within-cluster variation as the sum of squared Euclidean distances between items and the corresponding centroid.
 K is a the hyperparameter of the algorithm and k-means algorithm can be summarized as follow:

 1. Specify the number of clusters (K) to be created (by the analyst)

 2. Select randomly k objects from the data set as the initial cluster centers or means

-3. Assigns each observation to their closest centroid, based on the Euclidean distance between the object and the centroid
+3. Assign each observation to their closest centroid, based on the Euclidean distance between the object and the centroid

-4. For each of the k clusters update the cluster centroid by calculating the new mean values of all the data points in the cluster.
+4. For each of the k clusters update cluster centroid by calculating the new mean values of all the data points in the cluster.

 5. Iteratively minimize the total within sum of square.
 That is, iterate steps 3 and 4 until the cluster assignments stop changing or the maximum number of iterations is reached.